Tuwaiq-JavaScript/React-Fundamentals-Lab/README.md

 # React-Fundamentals-Lab

 ## Task1:
-Using cmd create react an app and display the UI on the screen.
+Using cmd create a react app and display the UI on the screen.

 ## Task2:
 ### Follow these steps: